nature-bots/nature-bots.github.io/speakers.md

 ###### Talk title: "Autonomous robot navigation in rough terrains using spatial AI"
 ######
 {% include figure.html image="/assets/speaker-Hyun.png" position="left" width="300" height="300" %}
+This talk introduces the latest development of spatial AI-based autonomous navigation technologies for autonomous vehicles such as mobile robots, legged robots, and drones.
+The actual cases developed by KAIST Urban Robotics Lab will be introduced.
+Specifically, we present various spatial AI frameworks for mobile robots, drones, and legged robots in rough terrains.
+The deep reinforcement learning-based blind locomotion technology called DreamWaQ will also be introduced.

 #### [Dr. Peyman Moghadam, CSIRO](https://people.csiro.au/m/p/peyman-moghadam)
 ###### Talk title: "Long-Term Robot Learning in Natural Environments: Challenges and Opportunities"